 A country experiences a trade deficit when the value of its merchandise imports exceeds the value of its merchandise exports.
 The argument is that by restricting imports through tariffs and quotas, a country will improve its trade deficit.

-Rebuttals to Arguments which Support Protectionism
+Rebuttals to Protectionist Arguments

 Not everyone supports the above-mentioned arguments in favor of trade restrictions.